ghostsandmachines/ghostsandmachines.github.io/_posts/2019-01-13-hitting-times.md

 as it allows to make hypothesis on $\Pi$ based on our intuition about the number of trajectories.

-Note that many of these definitions relations are quite general and not confined to simple random walk.
+Note that many of these definitions and relations are quite general and not confined to simple random walk.
 Next, we are going to analyse what happens in a $d$-dimensional simple random walk.